 A usage-based royalty is consideration paid for each use of IP.
 Generally, usage-based royalties are focused on the licensee’s use of IP in production or operations rather than the licensee’s end-sales or other benefits derived from the license of IP.
 Intuitively, usage-based royalties are paid as the licensee uses the IP for its purposes, regardless of the benefits to the licensee that result.

 ASC 606-10-55-65A limits the exception to apply to sales- and usage-based royalties that are solely or predominantly related to a license of intellectual property.
 The license is the predominant item of a royalty when the entity can reasonably expect that the customer places more value on the license than the other items included in the royalty.
-While not specifically defined in the new standard, intellectual property is generally known to be the product of the creativity or intellect of an individual or company.
+Although not specifically defined in the new standard, intellectual property is generally known to be the product of the creativity or intellect of an individual or company.
 Intellectual property includes intangible assets such as patents, copyrights, trademarks, and trade secrets.
-For more information on related tentative guidance read the Additional Considerations section.

-Example 3: Royalty Partially Related to License of IP
+Example 3A – Royalty Partially Related to License of IP

 Whether a license gives the licensee the right to use or the right to access licensed IP is important for estimating variable consideration.
-However, this distinction does not have any bearing on the applicability of the exception or the timing of revenue recognition for sales- or usage-based royalties that fall under the purview of the exception (KPMG Issues in Depth – Revenue p.
-230).
+However, this distinction does not have any bearing on the applicability of the exception or the timing of revenue recognition for sales- or usage-based royalties that fall under the purview of the exception.

 After determining that a royalty qualifies for the exception, an entity must assign and subsequently recognize revenue accordingly.
 Because of the difficulties and issues associated with estimating sales- and usage-based royalties, these royalties are merely assigned (not allocated) to the appropriate promised goods or services.
 In many circumstances, royalties are assigned solely to the license of IP.
 Once the royalty is realized through the subsequent usage or sale of IP, it is added to the transaction price and allocated to its assigned promised goods or services.
 In situations where a royalty relates to more than one promised good or service, a common way to assign the royalty is to assign a percentage of the royalty to each applicable individual promised good or service.
 The overarching principle for assigning or allocating variable consideration is stated in ASC 606-10-32-28 as follows:

 Once a sales- or usage-based royalty is properly assigned and allocated, ASC 606-10-55-65 outlines two criteria that must be met before revenue recognition can occur.
-Revenue may be recognized on sales- and usage-based royalties only upon occurrence of the later of the following events:
+Revenue may be recognized on sales- and usage-based royalties only when both of the following events have occurred:

 - The subsequent sale or usage relating to the licensed IP occurs